vickyvikas7988/tekton-demo/README.md

-# tekton-demo
+# tekton-demo - kubernetes - OCI (Oracle Cloud Infrastructure)
-Tekton pipelines demo by building the image and pushing into the docker hub
+Tekton pipelines demo - Building the image using Dockerfile present in GitHub and pushing into the Docker Hub

+ Code is placed in GitHub ---> Kaniko Image is pulled into OCI ---> ---> Kaniko is used to Build Container Images In Kubernetes ---> Finally, pushing image to Docker Hub

 <h2>Replace below params with appropriate values</h2>

 $ git clone vickyvikas7988/tekton-demo